 Remember, high intensity doesn’t equal high impact, says personal trainer Jill McKay.

-For those with physical limitations or joint pain, HIIT workouts can be done with resistance bands (these are our favorite), while walking or swimming, or on an elliptical, as long as you bring up your heart rate and then recover before repeating.
+For those with physical limitations or joint pain, HIIT workouts can be done with resistance bands, while walking or swimming, or on an elliptical, as long as you bring up your heart rate and then recover before repeating.

 “Hard work is a must to reap HIIT’s benefits,” says Rob Shoecraft, head trainer at Three Storm Fitness.